flakiness/flakiness-report/README.md

 # Flakiness Report

-Official specification for the Flakiness.io report format.
+Official specification for the [Flakiness.io](https://flakiness.io) report format.

+The Flakiness Report format was inspired by the Playwright Test report format and extends it to support comprehensive test execution analysis across multiple environments.

 This package provides: